samc/portfolio/README.md

 ## Conclusion

 Before starting this project, my overall front-end skillet was lacking - as I generally put more emphasis on back-end oriented projects.
 The process of designing and building my own portfolio really pushed me to step out of my comfort zone and adopt a new approach to front-end development.
-Over the course of the project, I learned a ton of invaluable lessons and
+Over the course of the project, I learned a ton of invaluable lessons that have improved my approach both to development and design.

 ## Color Scheme